wp-plugins/smart-archives-reloaded/readme.txt

 If you want to translate this plugin, please read [this](http://scribu.net/wordpress/translating-plugins.html).

 == Changelog ==

+= 2.0.4 =
+* fixed menu when on date archives
+* WP 3.1 compatibility

 = 2.0.3 =
 * fixed year order in menu & fancy modes